5T33Z0/OC-Little-Translated/01_Adding_missing_Devices_and_enabling_Features/Brightness_Controls_(SSDT-PNLF)/README.md

 3. Other methods: Follow the Kext + patch principle and try for yourself.

-**NOTE**: The official OpenCore package contains pre-made `SSDT-PNFL.aml` patches under "Docs" already.
-So in case you're not sure what to do you could also use these instead.
+**NOTE**: The official OpenCore package contains pre-compiled `SSDT-PNFL.aml` patches under "Docs".
+So in case you're not sure what to do you can use these instead.

 ## Required Kexts